 The Company annually contributes amounts equal to 3% of total eligible compensation to the 401(k) Plan and a discretionary percentage of total eligible compensation to the ESOP.
-The annual discretionary percentage of total eligible compensation was 7% for 2016 and 2015.
-Total eligible compensation for both plans consists of total compensation subject to income tax.
+The annual discretionary percentage of total eligible compensation for both plans consists of total compensation subject to income tax.
 Total eligible compensation includes any salary deferrals made through the 401(k) Plan and Section 125 Cafeteria Plan and is subject to maximum limits set annually by the IRS.
 Each participant may also elect to defer up to 75% of his or her pay into the 401(k) Plan, subject to dollar limitations imposed by law.

-Employer cash contributions to the 401(k) Plan totaled approximately \$542,000 in 2016, \$539,000 in 2015, and \$421,000 in 2014.
-Employer cash contributions to the ESOP totaled approximately \$1.3 million in 2016, \$1.3 million in 2015, and \$989,000 in 2014.
+Employer cash contributions to the 401(k) Plan totaled approximately \$564,000 in 2017 and \$542,000 in 2016, and \$539,000 in 2015.
+Employer cash contributions to the ESOP totaled approximately \$1.3 million per year in each of the years 2017, 2016, and 2015.
 Cash contributions to the 401(k) Plan and ESOP are reported in Salaries and Employee Benefits in Non-Interest Expenses on the Consolidated Statements of Income.

-The ESOP is a non-leveraged plan and all shares of Company common stock owned by the ESOP were allocated to participants as of December 31, 2016 and 2015.
+The ESOP is a non-leveraged plan and all shares of Company common stock owned by the ESOP were allocated to participants as of December 31, 2017 and 2016.
 Cash dividends paid by the Company on common stock held by the ESOP are charged to retained earnings.
 All shares owned by the ESOP are considered outstanding for earnings per share computations.
 In the event a terminated or retired ESOP participant desires to sell his or her shares of Company common stock, or if certain employees elect to diversify their account balances, the Company may be required to purchase the shares from the participant at their fair market value.
-The ESOP owned 631,272 shares of Company common stock with an estimated fair value of \$32.2 million as of December 31, 2016 and 662,347 shares of Company common stock with an estimated fair value of \$32.1 million as of December 31, 2015.
+The ESOP owned 623,028 shares of Company common stock with an estimated fair value of \$36.4 million as of December 31, 2017 and 631,272 shares of Company common stock with an estimated fair value of \$32.2 million as of December 31, 2016.